 - a.
 Rounded to the nearest whole per cent. - b.
-Capped and floored at 200 per cent and 80 per cent respectively. - c.
-Set to one (that is, no adjustment) if the adjustment is less than 5 per cent either side of 100 per cent.
+Capped and floored at 200% and 80% respectively. - c.
+Set to one (that is, no adjustment) if the adjustment is less than 5% either side of 100%.

-Further to this, the paediatric adjustment for the 2021-22 cost model is compared against that of the 2020-21 cost model and changes are stabilised for AR-DRGs where either of the cost data samples (that is, paediatric or non-paediatric) contain fewer than 500 observations.
+Further to this, the paediatric adjustment for the 2022-23 cost model is compared against that of the 2021-22 cost model and changes are stabilised for AR-DRGs where either of the cost data samples (that is, paediatric or non-paediatric) contain fewer than 500 observations.
 This stabilisation involves taking the average adjustment across the two years.
 The paediatric adjustments of the two years must also both be either above or below one, unless the previous year was one or missing.